ItsOnlyBinary/znc-chathistory/README.md

-# znc-scrollback
+# znc-chathistory
-Implements the `SCROLLBACK` command, enabling infinite scrollback in clients by pulling previous content from log files and sending them to the client as raw IRC lines.
+Implements the `CHATHISTORY` command, enabling infinite chathistory in clients by pulling previous content from log files and sending them to the client as raw IRC lines.

 ## Table of Contents
 - [Requirements](#requirements)